 Dots everywhere — Since I arrived in Sydney they follow me like curious eyeballs.
 They peek from every shop through vibrant boomerangs, didgeridoos and other crafts and souvenirs.
-There must be more to them than polka dots…
+Surely, there must be more to them than polka dots…

 Back to School in an Art Gallery

 Each painting conceals a message about the laws of the creation of the world according to Aboriginal tradition.
-Trying to understand them, I feel I am back in school learning to read again.
+As I try to understand the concept, I feel I am back in school learning to read again.
 I squint at the seemingly unruly dots that prick the canvases until I finally discern rows and columns of squares and circles.
 At times, they form symbols sometimes grouped into patterns.

 In Your Bucket Because…